GERMANY

 Re mains of original green scabbard paint still visible where it was protected by the frog

-Polish M28 Mobilisation bayonet used by German Kreigsmarine unit
+Polish M28 Mobilization bayonet used by German Kreigsmarine unit

 RADOM manufactured with low serial number of "20"